whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Now let’s discuss the individual factors in a bit more detail.

-#### atc
+#### Atc

 Field-level, Aggregate Term Closeness.
 This is a proximity based measure that grows higher when the document contains more groups of more closely located and more important (rare) query keywords.

 **WARNING:** you should use ATC with `OPTION idf='plain,tfidf_unnormalized'`; otherwise you could get rather unexpected results.

 ATC basically works as follows.
-For every keyword _occurrence_ in the document, we compute the so called _term closeness_.
+For every keyword *occurrence* in the document, we compute the so called *term closeness*.
 For that, we examine all the other closest occurrences of all the query keywords (keyword itself included too), both to the left and to the right of the subject occurrence.
 We then compute a distance dampening coefficient as `k = pow(distance, -1.75)` for all those occurrences, and sum the dampened IDFs.
 Thus for every occurrence of every keyword, we get a “closeness” value that describes the “neighbors” of that occurrence.
 We then multiply those per-occurrence closenesses by their respective subject keyword IDF, sum them all, and finally, compute a logarithm of that sum.

 Or in other words, we process the best (closest) matched keyword pairs in the document, and compute pairwise “closenesses” as the product of their IDFs scaled by the distance coefficient: